Energy Transfer

-Energy Transfer LP is an American company engaged in natural gas and propane pipeline transport.
+Energy Transfer LP is an American company engaged in the pipeline transportation, storage, and terminaling for natural gas, crude oil, NGLs, refined products and liquid natural gas.
 It is organized under Delaware state laws and headquartered in Dallas, Texas.
-It was founded in 1995 by Ray Davis and Kelcy Warren, who remains Chairman and CEO.
-It owns a 36.4% interest in Dakota Access, LLC, the company responsible for developing the Dakota Access Pipeline.
+It was founded in 1996 by Ray Davis and Kelcy Warren, who remains Executive Chairman.

+As of 2023, the company owns or operates more than 125,000 miles of pipelines throughout the U.S., making it one of the largest midstream companies in the country.
+It is also one of the largest exporters of NGLs in the world.